-Foil jumping is a completely different feeling to regularly popping.
+Foil jumping is a completely different feeling from regularly popping.
 You mightn’t even think you’re that high.
 But if you’re clearing the foil then you pretty much are.

 To land it’s a good idea to try and touch down with your wings level.
 This is then soft and forgiving plus allows riders to keep flying post-jump.

-Personally I love foiling on smaller sails and boards and in stronger winds.
-I heard another bod suggest the differences between being on a 125L-ish foil sled compared to a 105L is a bit like the difference of riding a 95L freestyle wave versus 80L wave.
+Personally, I love foiling on smaller sails and boards and in stronger winds.
+I heard another bod suggest the difference between being on a 125L-ish foil sled compared to a 105L is a bit like the difference of riding a 95L freestyle wave versus 80L wave.

-Basically you’re getting more manoeuvrability and control.
-Yet as already stated foil jumping can quite easily be done aboard 120L+ sleds in sub-planing winds.
+Basically, you’re getting more maneuverability and control.
+Yet as already stated. foil jumping can quite easily be done aboard 120L+ sleds in sub-planing winds.

 What are the risks?

 It should be mentioned there are some considerations if you’re looking to take to the air on your foil.
 For anyone riding a hybrid carbon/G10 and alloy masted foil there’s a risk of bending the mast.
-Alloy isn’t (generally) as stiff as carbon and whilst you can also damage carbon foils, alloy masts will give way quicker.
+Alloy isn’t (generally) as stiff as carbon and whilst you can also damage carbon foils, alloy masts will give a bit easier.

 I’ve bent a few but that said I’ve also been jumping/looping a while.
-Damage in relation to the amount of sessions I’ve had is minimal.
+Damage in relation to the number of sessions I’ve had is minimal.
 But it’s a consideration none the less.

 Also you’re taking slightly more risk with being in the air on a foil.
 Generally injuries don’t happen but they could.
 If you’re going to start doing this kind of thing then commitment needs to be 100%.
 Less than 100% means more likely you’ll have issues.